Are Birth Records Public in Pennsylvania?

 Pittsburgh Public Office

-Valid identification and payment in the form of a credit card, check, or money order made payable to "VITAL RECORDS" are required to be provided by the requester.
-Cash or credit cards are not accepted for in-person order payments.
-Note that office hours at all locations are from 8:00 a.m. to 4:00 p.m., Monday through Friday except on state holidays.
+Valid identification and payment in the form of a credit card, check, or money order made payable to "VITAL RECORDS" are required from each requester.
+Cash or credit card payments are not accepted.

 To obtain a Pennsylvania birth record by mail:

-- Complete a Birth Certificate Application Form or the Application for a Birth Certificate with Fees Waived Under the Disaster Declaration Form (If eligible)
+- Complete the Pennsylvania Birth Certificate Application Form or the Application for a Birth Certificate with Fees Waived Under the Disaster Declaration Form (If eligible)

 - Include valid identification